Statements on research data management in funding proposals

 Data management requirements of major funders

 Practically all funders expecting RDM statements demand that you comply with the so-called FAIR principles.
-Thus, your data should be findable, accessible, interoperable (with other data and technical systems) and re-usable.
+Thus, your data should be findable, accessible, interoperable (with other data and technical systems) and re-usable for third parties.

 "Do I have to publish all my data?"No, no funding body expects you to always publish everything, nor that you always keep everything.
 However, should always decide consciously and well-founded which data to keep or even publish and which to delete or restrict.
 Ethical and legal requirements may be good reasons to forego publication, for example.
 The guidelines 13 and 17 of the DFG codex on safeguarding good research practice take this into account.
 In EU projects, the principle "as open as possible, as closed as necessary" applies, which boils down to basically the same idea.